e-perl-NOAA/github-actions-test/.github/pull_request_template.md

-## Concisely (20 words or less) describe what has been changed/addressed in the pull request.
+## Concisely (20 words or less) describe what has been changed/addressed in the pull request and link related issues.
-> Summary goes here.

-## Please Link issue(s) related to this pull request.
-**Please make sure that all comments/discussion in this pull request that is related to an issue gets put in the summary of that issue.**
+***Please make sure that all comments/discussion in this pull request that is related to an issue gets put in the summary of that issue.** \
+***A summary is very important if there is no issue related to the pull request, otherwise most of the summary should be in the issue.**
+> Short summary goes here. \
- - Resolves #[add issue number number]
+> Resolves #[add issue number] and #[add optional second issue number].
- - Resolves #[optional second issue number if more than 1 issue addressed]

 ## What tests have been done?
 Upload any model input files created for testing in a zip file, if possible.
 **If this pull request is related to an issue, please include these test files in the summary of that issue.**